pepollms/tracker/_doc/op_2_design.md

-### Import Table
+### Source Data Import Table

 The database is created and initially populated with the source data supplied during system setup and performed once at the start of the system operation.
-The import table is structured as a standalone table whose structure is identical to the source data file strucutre.
+The source import table is structured as a standalone table whose structure is identical to the source data file structure.

 The source data files are comma-separated value (CSV) files with a header line.
 The following table shows the structure of the CSV file that is read by the system.